 The other cool thing about Rakuten is that you don’t have to be a blogger or have a website to earn that commission.
 If you sign up and love it and recommend it to your friends, you can receive a referral bonus when they sign up, too.

 Other times to use Rakuten

 As I said, there are certain times when even the most frugal of us do spend money online.
 For instance, this summer, I went on a fantastic trip to Chattanooga to meet in person with my blogging mastermind group.
 Because I was able to book my hotel through Rakuten, I got over $13 back.
 Which made my trip that much more affordable.
-(I actually paid for almost the whole thing on credit card points as it was, so the $13 cashback was legit free money.)

 When I first signed up with Rakuten, my biggest setback was that I forgot to use it